cozy/cozy-stack/docs/sharing.md

 ### POST /sharings/:sharing-id/recipients/delegated

 This is an internal route for the stack.
-It is called by the recipient cozy on the owner cozy to add recipients to the sharing (`open_sharing: true` only).
+It is called by the recipient cozy on the owner cozy to add recipients and groups to the sharing (`open_sharing: true` only).
 It should send an `email` address, but if the email address is not known, an `instance` URL can also be used.

 #### Request